Christmas in Spain

 • Christmas Day (25th December): More low-key than in the UK; it’s usually about rest, family time, and food rather than lots of gifts.

-• New Year’s Eve (Nochevieja, 31st December): Tradition is to eat 12 grapes at midnight, one with each clock chime, for good luck.
+• New Year’s Eve (Nochevieja, 31st December): Where there is a tradition to eat 12 grapes at midnight, one with each clock chime, for good luck.

 • On the eve of the 3 Kings (5th January), towns hold colourful parades (Cabalgatas) welcoming the Three Kings.